PhreeMason/instabookology-blog/_posts/the-surrogate.md

 date: "2021-01-22"
 ---

-# "The Surrogate" by Penelope Ward: A Must-Read

 Have you ever picked up a book that just screams 'read me in one sitting'?
 That's **"The Surrogate" by Penelope Ward** for you.

 ## When Life Throws You a Curveball